Your Guide to Becoming a GP in Australia

 You will need to apply for a visa for yourself and any family members who will be joining you.

-In most cases, your employer or the recruitment agency that handled your application will provide guidance and support in getting the proper visas.
+In most cases, your employer or the recruitment agency that’s handling your application will provide guidance and support in getting the proper visas.

-Candidates invited to work in the country and who satisfy all legal, immigration and professional requirements may be issued the Skilled Independent visa (subclass 189) however apply for permanent residency after they have arrived.
+Candidates invited to work in the country and who satisfy all legal, immigration and professional requirements may be issued the Skilled Independent visa (subclass 189).
+However, they may apply for permanent residency after they have arrived.

 In any case, the Department of Home Affairs (external site) of the Australian government is in charge of processing and reviewing visa applications as well as ensuring compliance with Australia’s immigration rules.